Skip to content

 The title of "leader" is the opportunity to love and sacrifice for others.

-Rule #2: A Good Leader will always have a dream.
+#2: A Good Leader Has a Dream.

 The perfect example to think about this is here in the United States.
 We have an election year coming up.
 When you think about our current and potential leadership, ask yourself,